Water Lily, Lily Pad

 Native

-Water lily is rooted with large round leaves that have a notch in them; it flowers in summer.
+Water lilies are rooted with large round leaves that have a notch in them; they flower in summer.

 Description